-Speech therapy may help with more severe symptoms or speech problems that do not improve.
+Speech therapy may help with more severe symptoms or any speech problems that do not improve.

-In therapy, the child will learn how to create certain sounds.
+In therapy, the therapist may teach your child how to use their tongue to create certain sounds.

 Outlook depends on the cause of the disorder.
 Speech can often be improved with speech therapy.
 Early treatment is likely to have better results.

-Speech disorders may lead to psychosocial problems associated with ineffective communication.
+Speech disorders may lead to challenges with social interactions due to difficulty communicating.